Reduced energy bill support could affect 25% of small businesses

 - A minimum age – 55? – for the relief to apply

-In addition, any tax savings under whatever amendments are made to BADR will most likely be hit by a reduction in Capital Gains Tax personal allowances and increases in the rates, which many analysts believe are almost certain to be implemented by the Chancellor.
+In addition, any tax savings under whatever amendments are made to BADR could be combined with a reduction in Capital Gains Tax (CGT) personal allowances and/or an increase in the rate of CGT to align with income tax.
+This latter move was proposed by the Office of Tax Simplification in 2021 but has yet to be implemented by the Chancellor.

 Talk to us about a Members Voluntary Liquidation and Business Asset Disposal Relief